There are three rules for writing the novel. Unfortunately, no one knows what they are. (W. Somerset Maugham)

 - To reduce the time needed to write and organise a paper, I recommend writing a rapid prototype first.

-- For first time authors especially, it is important to try to write professionally.
+- For first time authors especially, it is important to try to write professionally, and in one’s own voice.
 One should take advantage of the English language, and not just rely purely on mathematical symbols.

 - Submitting a paper